 EMMA; Format for Filings with the MSRB.
-Until otherwise designated by the MSRB or the SEC, any information or notices submitted to the MSRB in compliance with Securities and Exchange Commission Rule 15c2-12 ("Rule 15c2-12") are to be submitted through the MSRB's Electronic Municipal Market Access system, currently located at www.emma.msrb.org, which website is not incorporated into this Official Statement by reference.
-All notices, financial information, and operating data required by the undertakings to be provided to the MSRB must be in an electronic format as prescribed by the MSRB.
-All documents provided to the MSRB pursuant to the undertakings must be accompanied by identifying information as prescribed by the MSRB.
+Until otherwise designated by the MSRB or the SEC, any information or notices submitted to the MSRB in compliance with Securities and Exchange Commission Rule 15c2-12 ("Rule 15c2-12") are to be submitted through the MSRB's Electronic Municipal Market Access system, currently located at www.emma.msrb.org.
+All notices, financial information, and operating data required by the undertaking to be provided to the MSRB must be in an electronic format as prescribed by the MSRB.
+All documents provided to the MSRB pursuant to the undertaking must be accompanied by identifying information as prescribed by the MSRB.

 Termination/Modification of Undertaking.
-The County's obligations to provide annual financial information and notices of specified events will terminate upon the legal defeasance, prior redemption, or payment in full of all of the Bonds.
+The County's obligations to provide Annual Financial Information and notices of specified events will terminate upon the legal defeasance, prior redemption, or payment in full of all of the Bonds.
 The undertaking, or any provision thereof, will be null and void if the County (i) obtains an opinion of nationally recognized bond counsel to the effect that those portions of Rule 15c2-12 which require the undertaking, or any such provision, are invalid, have been repealed retroactively, or otherwise do not apply to the Bonds; and (ii) notifies the MSRB of such opinion and the cancellation of the undertaking.